heartstchr/heartstchr.github.io/docs/services/index.md

     {
         name: "Figma to Web",
         code: "FigmatoWeb",
-        description: "Transform your Figma designs into fully functional websites with me.
-Using VueJS/ReactJS and their ecosystems, I craft innovative websites tailored precisely to your needs.
-Enjoy fully customizable yet remarkably lightweight solutions."
+        description: "Turn your Figma designs into fully functional, dynamic websites with my expertise.
+Leveraging the power of VueJS, ReactJS, and their robust ecosystems, I create innovative websites tailored precisely to your requirements.
+My solutions are fully customizable, ensuring they align perfectly with your vision, while remaining exceptionally lightweight for optimal performance."
     },
     {
         name: "API Development and Integration",
         code: "APIDevelopmentAndIntegration",
         description: "Need to integrate third-party services or develop custom APIs for your application?
-I specialize in creating RESTful APIs that enable seamless communication between systems and enhance your software's functionality."
+I specialize in creating RESTful APIs, enabling seamless communication between systems and enhancing your software's functionality"
     },
     {
         name: "Custom Web Development",